 Types Of Insulators

 Unlike electrical insulation, the insulation found within the walls of a building is used to prevent the transfer of heat.
-Proper insulation can help building stay cool in the summer time and warm in the winter time.
+Proper insulation can help buildings stay cool in the summertime and warm in the wintertime.
 Good insulation also helps the house be energy efficient, not having to power AC or heating systems as often, thus saving the residents money.
 Building insulation can be made out of a variety of materials, like synthetic fiber or concrete block.
-Fiberglass insulation is frequently inserted into the attic or walls of a home at, while insulating plastic films are frequently used to cover windows and window frames.
+Fiberglass insulation is frequently inserted into the attic or walls of a home, while insulating plastic films are frequently used to cover windows and window frames.

 An important factor when choosing what type of insulator to use is air permeability.
 Air permeability refers to how easily air flows through the pores within the material.
 This is an important decision when it comes to thermal insulators.
 Effective insulators often have a high air permeability attribute, because the air itself functions as an insulator.
 Examples of permeable substances that are good insulators include fiberglass and oven mitts.